Latrodectus revivensis: Web

 Webs of this species are relatively complex featuring many different areas with various functions.
 There are functional spaces for general nesting and separate spaces for prey capture.
 It features a funnel or cone made of tightly woven silk near the top of the nest which rests in upper canopy of the various bushes and brush the spiders are found in.
 This funnel is more narrow near the top of the bush and contains densely woven silk.
 In this silk can be found various debris such as fallen parts of the bush, dead organisms and their carcasses, shells, sand, rocks, and shells of snails.
 This is thought to be in part to obscure vision from predators which are above the bush such as birds.
 Adjacent to the nest area is a capture area or platform.
 This part of the web is much less densely woven with silk.
 The platform is connected by silks of strand to the ground and to the nest.
 The silk strands that reach the ground function in capturing terrestrial prey.
 The other strands that reach the nest are for relocation and structural support.

 The webs complex nature serves more than one function.
 In addition to utility and predator avoidance it also functions as a temperature regulator by providing shade during the summer months.
 The structure of the nest also functions to increase airflow without sacrificing its obscurity from predators.
 Lastly, they also function in reproduction as the silk that spans the web typically contains pheromones that allow males to find and locate female nests.

 Prey and predators

 The primary food source of L. revivensis is terrestrial insects captured in the silk strands hanging from the capture area of the web.
 These insects include various beetles, ants, and it also feasts on other arachnids such as scorpions.
 Due to the nature of the local ecology in which they reside, L. revivensis is also itself prey.
 The main predators are various birds which can spot the spiders in brush while flying overhead, thus the need for a webbed and covered canopy.
 Other predators include lizards and mantises.

 Behaviors

 Latrodectus revivensis are nocturnal and mainly active during the night.
 During they day they shield themselves from sight in their webs under the densely silk lined nest area of their webs.
-Much like many species in Latrodectus they exhibit sexual dimorphism not only in morphology but also their behaviors.
+Much like many species under the genus Latrodectus, they exhibit sexual dimorphism not only in morphology but also their behaviors.